 If the child is in the 4th grade or above, no change needs to take place.
 Children in progressive schools that have created the kind of safety that allows for use of their preferred name and pronouns can still employ those practice.
 Schools with a Safe Club that allows kids to express themselves and their feelings and thoughts around sexuality and gender can still hold those meetings.
 However, it would be best if those meetings were run by the students, for the students, and not led by a staff member, but overseen by a staff member; this ensures that it is not seen as the children being indoctrinated by anyone with an ulterior motive.

-Autumn Hahn is a Licensed Mental Health Counselor and Certified Clinical Hypnotherapist practicing at Clear Mind Group in Weston, Florida.
+Autumn Hahn is a Licensed Mental Health Counselor and Certified Clinical Hypnotherapist practicing at Clear Mind Group in Florida, Georgia, Nevada, New York, and Virginia.
 Call 954-612-9553 for a consultation.
-Follow Autumn on Twitter, Facebook, and Google+.
-Sign up for the e-newsletter HERE.
+Follow Autumn on Twitter & Facebook.